Apply for Fall 2024 and Spring 2025

 - Have a FSA ID to sign electronically

-You can find a question by question guide to on the Federal Student Aid site.
+A question by question guide will be available on Federal Student Aid at a later date.

 Who is my parent when I fill out the FAFSA?